Ultimate Guide to Bone Broth For Dogs

 The amino acids in bone broth are shown to be protective against joint pain, wear and tear for your canine friend.

-Bone broth is full of collagen and hyaluronic acid which helps to lubricate and cushion joints.
+It is also full of vitamins like hyaluronic acid which helps to lubricate and cushion joints.

 They do this by increasing hydration and proteoglycan content around joints and tendons.
-This helps to improve symptoms of osteoarthritis (2).
+This helps to improve symptoms of osteoarthritis.

 All of the above work together to repair the connective tissue in your dog’s joints, leading to better movement and less pain and irritation.

 Digestion is the ultimate benefit of bone broth for your dog.
-The key to proper digestion is gut health.
+The key to it is a gut health protocol.
 Your dog’s gut lining may get damaged from eating things not intended for dogs.

 You know… the random things they find in the park that they shouldn’t be eating.